 According to Pennsylvania law, it’s a property owner’s duty to take care of hazardous conditions or otherwise warn invitees and licensees of the situation.
 If the owner doesn’t know about the hazardous situation but reasonably should have, he or she may be responsible for injuries that occur as a result.

-If you’re unsure of your duty of care as a property owner or have been injured at an establishment and want to understand your rights, speak with an experienced PA attorney at Anapol Weiss.
+If you’re unsure of your duty of care as a property owner or have been injured at an establishment and want to understand your rights, speak with an experienced Philadelphia personal injury attorney at Anapol Weiss.